hynek/structlog/docs/loggers.rst

      Although the state is saved in a global data structure, you still need the global wrapped logger produce a real bound logger.
-     Otherwise each log call will result in an instantiation of a temporary BoundLogger. ee :ref:`configuration` for more details.
+     Otherwise each log call will result in an instantiation of a temporary BoundLogger.
+     See :ref:`configuration` for more details.

 The general sentiment against thread locals is that they're hard to test.
 In this case I feel like this is an acceptable trade-off.